 We created an intuitive, flexible application process that puts you in control by allowing you to start anytime, save your work, and come back later to submit your application.

 Completed applications will be considered by the admissions cycle deadlines.
-Admissions decisions are made four to six weeks after each monthly admissions deadline.

 Our team will provide personalized assistance to ensure that the Wisconsin Executive MBA is a good fit for you.
 We will support you throughout the admissions process by answering questions, and by reviewing your résumé and other qualifications before you apply.
 We encourage you to meet with an admissions professional for an informal review of your credentials.